|

 under Alfred the Great is ready.
 The king's system of burhs helps to

-pin the raiders down where they can be picked off, one by one.
+pin down the raiders where they can be picked off, one by one.
 No serious

 damage is done. |